sakshine108/valaya/README.md

 * For uploading a file, the source is the file path on the computer and the destination is the desired file path on the cloud
 * For downloading a file, the source is the file path on the cloud and the destination is the desired file path on the computer
 * For moving a file, the source is the file path on the cloud you want to move and the destination is the modified file path
+* Currently you can only upload and download a maximum of 100 GB per day

 Here are examples of how you can use these commands: